-JCRC’s Synagogue Social Justice Team strengthens the ability of synagogues to do high-impact social justice work from a Jewish perspective.
-We work to build a Jewish community that prioritizes social justice, to connect Jewish communal interests to broader social concerns, and to enable individuals to recognize and build their power to act as change agents through their synagogues.
+JCRC strengthens the ability of Jews and synagogues to do high-impact social justice work from a Jewish perspective.
+We work to build a Jewish community that prioritizes social justice, to connect Jewish communal interests to broader social concerns, and to enable individuals to recognize and build their power to act as change agents with their synagogues.

-Through our work, synagogue leaders are developed, synagogue communities and their social justice efforts are strengthened, and change is effected in Greater Boston and the state by addressing root causes of social problems.
+We engage Jewish communities in action on issues of concern to them, providing training on leadership development and an invitation into meaningful social justice work through individual consultation and networking opportunities.
+Our objective is that synagogue and non-traditional Jewish communities and their social justice efforts are strengthened, and change is effected in Greater Boston and the state by addressing root causes of social problems.